 Ella’s association of a screwdriver with the mathematical symbols of minus (-) and plus (+) represents an individual level of creative thinking.
 What’s important to realize is that every time a student, anywhere around the globe, has the same “aha” moment with screwdrivers, they are demonstrating the same individual level of creatively.
 Perhaps you might wonder if this is a novel or unique way of thinking.
 You can test it out by asking a group of adults how many have made the plus and minus association with screwdrivers – prepare to be surprised!

-As students continue to make creative connections, their individual expressions of creativity may rub off on classmates.
-Team or group levels of creativity may then someday lead to innovations in organizations, countries, and even the world.
-As you can see, there is an “exponential potential” in recognizing and finding value in creativity at all levels.
+As students continue to make creative connections, their individual expressions of creativity will rub off on classmates.
+Professional group levels of creativity may someday lead to innovations in organizations, countries, and even the world.
+There is an “exponential potential” in recognizing and finding value in creativity at all levels.
 Kaufman and Beghetto (2009) formally identify four developmental levels of creativity:

 Mini-c: Any time one attempts a new task, a level of creativity is involved.
 What one creates is not revolutionary, but new and meaningful to them.
 Example: Your first time sketching a picture.
 You feel pretty good about it – perhaps feeling some degree of self-satisfaction.

 Little-c: Improvements are made in your skill level and content, and the creation may be of some value to others.
 Example: You share your sketch with others who encourage you through feedback.

 Pro-c: The ability to be creative at a professional level.
 You would have had many years of practice and training.
 Example: You take classes and enter works in juried shows.
 Eventually your works hang in galleries and you are recognized by art experts and critics as being creative.